smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetMediaClockTimer/index.md

     * RESUME mode:
         * Resume the timer that was previously paused at the specified `countRate`;
     * CLEAR mode:
         * Clear `startTime` to 00:00:00 in the case that the `startTime` parameter is not provided in the request, otherwise, `startTime` must be updated with a new value.
-It is up to HMI to determine the way the media clock timer is cleared: either to remove it from display or to set it to zero.
+It is up to the HMI to determine the way the media clock timer is cleared: either to remove it from display or to set it to zero.
 3. Respond with the result code (see _response_ section) correspondingly to the results of this RPC execution.
 !!!